-In this guide we will cover what to consider when buying a wheatgrass juicers and compare models in our wheatgrass juicer reviews.
+In this guide, we will cover what to consider when buying a wheatgrass juicer and compare models in our wheatgrass juicer reviews.

 - Dual mechanism affixes this juicer to your countertop from above and below.